How to Season a Cast Iron Skillet

 Most guides tell you to rub oil on a cold skillet and bake it.
 That works — but it’s not the best way to season.
 A simple extra step makes all the difference: warm the skillet first so the iron opens up and actually pulls the oil in.
 That small change creates a smoother, glossier, longer-lasting finish.

-- Preheat the bare skillet to 200°F for 10 minutes to open the pores and drive off moisture.
+Preheat the bare skillet to 200°F for 10 minutes.

-- Oil it while warm with a whisper-thin layer of high smoke-point oil (grapeseed or canola).
-Wipe until it looks almost dry.
+Oil it while warm with a whisper-thin layer of high smoke-point oil (grapeseed or canola).

-- Bake it upside down at 450°F for 1 hour, then let it cool in the oven.
+Bake upside down at 450°F for 1 hour, then let it cool in the oven.

 Why Pre-Heating Changes Everything